Skip to content

 Author(s): Brian Stack, Jonathan Vander Els

-Issue(s): Issues in Practice, How to Get Started, Lead Change and Innovation, Evaluate Quality, Support Professional Learning
+Issue(s): How to Get Started, Lead Change and Innovation, Issues in Practice, Evaluate Quality, Support Professional Learning

 Whether you are new to competency-based education (CBE) or looking to advance your school to a deeper level of the work, you are not alone if you are not quite sure what to do first (or next).
 Educational leaders often report to us the need for guidance and support with regard to the development of multi-year implementation plans and how to measure the plan’s success.
 The field has evolved greatly since we first started this work in our schools in the early days of CBE.
 For many years, a five-part definition framed much of the work.
 In 2019, the Aurora Institute released an updated definition for CBE (see below) which outlines seven design principles focused on the roles that student empowerment, assessment, student support systems, progress based on mastery, multiple learning pathways, equity, and learning expectations have in supporting and advancing CBE work.